catherineritchie/catherineritchie.github.io/about.md

 published: true
 ---

 Hello!
-Welcome to my space on the internet to talk about all things people in the workplace.
-I am passionate about organisational culture, employee engagement and meaningful work.
+Welcome to my space on the internet to talk about all things human.
+Allow me to introduce myself, I am Catherine Ritchie, an award-winning marketing graduate, social media whiz and all round thinker, maker and doer.
+I enjoy the outdoors, second-hand shopping and making things with my hands.

-Allow me to introduce myself, I am Catherine Ritchie, a red-headed Scot determined to make a difference in workplace culture.
-I recently completed research in the field of internal marketing, organisational culture and entrepreneurial orientation, and found culture to be an extremely powerful component of workplace life.
-From this, employee engagement and meaningful work was highlighted as core attributes to a healthy and productive organisational culture.
-I began to question – why isn’t this at the core of business practice?
+I am passionate about people and determined to help people be their best selves every day.
+This means you'll find me talking about workplace culture, employee engagement and meaningful work.
+As a firm believer in equality, you might also find me talking about women in business.
+Occasionally, I'll throw other things in the mix, just to keep it exciting.

-I have never been afraid to ask ‘why?’, eager to understand different perspectives and points of view.
-I have developed this online space to learn more, host conversations, offer food for thought and help us all learn about how we can gain value in our day-to-day working lives.
+I have developed this online space to learn more, offer food for thought and help us all learn about how we can gain value in our day-to-day.
+Follow my journey, connect with me and let's have a conversation.